 For things like letting family know your ETA, playing a playlist, or even setting a laundry timer, leave your iPhone on the table and tap your Watch instead.

-The new Siri Suggestions widget can dynamically suggest apps or shortcuts on the Home screen of your iPhone or iPod touch that you may want to use next, based on usage and your personal patterns.
-The Siri Suggestions widget is arguably one of the most useful widgets in iOS 14 and iPadOS 14.
-In this tutorial, we're going to explain how to have Siri intelligence dynamically curate your apps and show suggested actions, right on the Home screen.
+Siri Suggestions widget has been a part of the iPhone since iOS 14.
+It can dynamically suggest apps or shortcuts on the Home Screen of your iPhone or iPod touch that you may want to use next, based on usage and your personal patterns.

 The dream of the self-lacing shoe has been in place for quite some time, and a goal that companies like Nike have been working on for years.
 While there have been ideas and implementations, we're not quite there to having a self-lacing shoe be the standard out there in the wild.
 But Nike is at least bringing Siri and Apple Watch support into the mix right now.